 6.5.9.3.1 Operating Condition Notice

 (1) ERCOT will issue an Operating Condition Notice (OCN) to inform all QSEs of a possible future need for more Resources due to conditions that could affect ERCOT System reliability.
 OCNs are for informational purposes only, and ERCOT exercises no additional operational authority with the issuance of this type of notice, but may solicit additional information from QSEs in order to determine whether the issuance of an Advisory, Watch, or Emergency Notice is warranted.
+When issuing an OCN for capacity insufficiency, ERCOT will include the amount of the projected capacity shortage and the amount of capacity that is offline but available to start prior to the beginning of the first hour included in the OCN.
 The OCN is the first of four levels of communication issued by ERCOT in anticipation of a possible Emergency Condition.

 (2) When time permits, ERCOT will issue an OCN before issuing an Advisory, Watch, or Emergency Notice.
 However, issuance of an OCN may not require action on the part of any Market Participant, but rather serves as a reminder to QSEs and TSPs that some attention to the changing conditions may be warranted.
 OCNs serve to communicate to QSEs the need to take extra precautions to be prepared to serve the Load during times when contingencies are most likely to arise.